Chummy1984/technical-writing-portfolio/api_case_study_EN.md

-# Case Study: Documenting GDP per Capita with the World Bank API
+# Documenting GDP per Capita with the World Bank API

 ## **tl;dr**
 - Explains how to retrieve GDP per capita via the World Bank API